Introduction to broadcasts

 - Send rate: You can limit the send rate to deliver your message in batches.

-- Scheduling: You can schedule your newsletter to send at a specific time!
+- Scheduling: You can schedule your message for a specific time!

 API-triggered broadcasts

-API-triggered broadcasts provide a way to send a one-to-many campaign on demand.
-It may help to think of API-triggered broadcasts like event-triggered campaigns, except the event comes from your backend integration and represents a group of people.
+API-triggered broadcasts provide a way to send a one-to-many automation on demand.
+It may help to think of API-triggered broadcasts like event-triggered automations, except the event comes from your backend integration and represents a group of profiles.
 For example, you might use an API-triggered broadcast to:

-- Send news alerts to a group of people interested in a specific topic.
+- Send news alerts to a group of profiles interested in a specific topic.

 - Alert users interested in an event when tickets go on sale.